KristianLyng/varnishfoo/varnishfoo.rst

 .. class:: center

-        A book about Varnish Cache-stuff.
+        A book about Varnish Cache-stuff, by Kristian Lyngstøl.

 .. raw:: pdf